Configure Team Settings

 - Skills Match, Least Busy: session is assigned by selecting the representative with the most appropriate skill set match necessary to handle the issue, as well as being the least busy of all qualified representatives.

-The Alert Timeout dropdown determines how long the session will remain assigned to the representative’s queue before it is assigned to the next representative.
+The Alert Timeout dropdown determines how long the session remains assigned to the representative’s queue before it is assigned to the next representative.

 Testing the Configuration